0nix/ggj21/twine/scriptstuff.md

 Lietzka finishes with housework and eat dinner with chitchat that is not relevant to the investigation.

-Later that evening, they retire to Hassel's chamber where the microphone audio suggests undressing and the noises and grunts halmark of a prelude to copulation.
+Later that evening, they retire to Hassel's chamber where the microphone audio suggests undressing and the noises and grunts hallmark of a prelude to copulation.

 You hear Leitzka ask "Say Albert, if you got the visa tonight and... you could go anywhere.
 Where would you go?